 It is crucial that if you are looking for a professional to help you with emotional and behavioral issues that you work with someone who is fully qualified, a member of the relevant professional body and has a current DBS check (this is the old CRB check or police check).

 Chrissie is a registered Play Therapist, Certified Foundational Theraplay Practitioner and Qualified TRE Practitioner.
 Sessions are usually held at Hannahs, at Seale-Hayne near Newton Abbot.
-She can be contacted on 0784
+She also offers parent sessions by Skype and can be contacted on 0784

 0069075 or childtherapysouthdevon